-In this series we ask key figures in the region and from our core sectors to share the insight their position affords them.
+In this series we ask key spokespeople from across the region and from our core sectors to share their insights.

 To start the series, we spend time with Beckie Hart, Regional Director at the Confederation of British Industry (CBI) who shares her thoughts on how our region’s businesses are coping during the COVID-19 pandemic, information on the support available and what she thinks are the key learnings for the future.

 What would you say business leaders need most from Government now?

 Throughout the COVID-19 crisis we have been speaking to business leaders every day during seminars and one-to-one conversations.
 This has enabled the CBI to shape the regional and national conversations with Government.
 I would say businesses need guidance right now: a framework that isn’t too prescriptive, but that enables them to understand what is expected of them and what they must do practically in order to restart their businesses safely.

 Government support packages for business have been impressive, particularly in the way that they have listened to businesses and adapted measures in recognition of their needs.
 From a regional perspective councils and Local Enterprise Partnerships (LEPs) have really played their part.

 Councils have worked incredibly hard to get the Business Support Grants out and I would urge businesses to check their eligibility if they haven’t done so already, as there are still a fair number of grants unclaimed.

 The LEPs have had real success helping businesses collaborate and keeping them informed – for example LEPs have been instrumental in helping businesses source the personal protective equipment (PPE) they need to protect their staff as well as helping to solve recruitment challenges during the pandemic.

 We’re hoping to see equally significant and well-timed support as we start to emerge and reanimate businesses after lockdown.
 We’ve been heavily involved in conversations around the need for flexible iterations of the Coronavirus Job Retention Scheme, that allow businesses to get the support they need over the next few months.